UjjwalSharma01/Leetcode2ankiPlus/README.md

 This userscript enhances your LeetCode experience by allowing you to:
 1. Save solved problems to Anki for spaced repetition learning
 2. Track your progress by automatically logging problems to Google Sheets
+3. Use our built-in Google Sheets spaced repetition system to systematically review problems

 ## 🚀 Features